1957: The Everly Brothers recorded their first single, “Bye Bye Love,” for Cadence Records in Nashville.

 1967: The Beatles began recording “Lucy in the Sky with Diamonds” at EMI Studios in London.
 Despite the acronym of the song spelling out LSD, the origins of the composition came from a drawing that Lennon’s son Julian had made of his classmate Lucy O’Donnell.
 Lennon also attributed the song’s fantastical imagery to his reading of Lewis Carroll’s Alice in Wonderland books.

-1969: The Beatles occupied the top two spots on Billboard’s pop album chart with their self-titled “White Album” starting it’s 9th week at #1 and their Yellow Submarine soundtrack LP peaking at the #2 spot.
+1969: The Beatles occupied the top two spots on Billboard’s pop album chart with their self-titled ninth studio album, which started it’s ninth week at #1, and their previous LP, Yellow Submarine, which peaked at the #2 spot.

-1969: “Rock Me” the lead single from Steppenwolf’s third studio LP At Your Birthday Party entered the Billboard Hot 100 where it managed to reach #10 in April.
+1969: “Rock Me,” the lead single from Steppenwolf’s third studio album, At Your Birthday Party, entered the Billboard Hot 100 on its way to reaching #10 in April.

 1972: John Lennon’s battle with the US government began when he was issued a letter by the Immigration and Naturalization Service requesting that he leave the country within two weeks or face deportation, citing a 1968 conviction for marijuana possession as the reason for his deportation.
 As the Vietnam War gradually became more and more of a quagmire, Lennon had become more involved in the peace movement and was emerging as a prominent activist against the Nixon administration.
 Lennon and his lawyer appealed the deportation notices, eventually suing Attorney General John Mitchell, which revealed that Lennon was heavily surveilled by the FBI as well as the political motivations behind his harassment.
 Meanwhile, Nixon had become embroiled in the Watergate scandal and his resignation in August of 1974 effectively ended the fight against Lennon.
 In October of 1975, the New York State Supreme Court overturned the deportation order with Judge Irving Kaufman stating that “Lennon’s four-year battle to remain in our country is testimony to his faith in this American dream.”
 Eight months later, Lennon received his green card, and remained a resident of the United States until his death in 1980.